-In this course, we will be exploring the uses of drawing, clay, sand tray, and picture cards to understand their utility and application as "mediating tools" in the counseling and therapeutic context as applied to individuals and groups of all ages.
-We will focus on the work of one particular author, Dr. Violet Oaklander, an early pioneer of expressive arts and Gestalt play therapy.
-Dr. Oaklander's 1978 text Windows to our Children: A Gestalt Therapy Approach to Children and Adolescents presented a model of working with children and adolescents in the therapeutic setting using the expressive arts that has since influenced practitioners worldwide.
-Presently, this text is published in eleven languages - English, Spanish, Portuguese, Italian, Serbo-Croatian, Croatian, Russian, Chinese, Hebrew, Korean and German.
+Dr. Oaklander's 1978 text Windows to our Children: A Gestalt Therapy Approach to Children and Adolescents presented a model of working with children and adolescents in the therapeutic setting using expressive and playful approaches that has since influenced practitioners worldwide.
+Presently, this text is published in fifteen languages, including Spanish, Portuguese, Italian, Serbo-Croatian, Croatian, Russian, Chinese, Hebrew, Korean and German.
 Windows to our Children is a popular textbook used in counseling programs at universities and colleges around the world, including Australia, New Zealand, South Africa, Brazil, Israel, Canada, the United States, and many countries in Europe.
 In exploring Dr. Oaklander's work, we will be focusing on accomplishing the following goals for the course:

-- 1) gaining an introductory understanding of the developmental and psychological theory underlying the use of the expressive arts in counseling and therapeutic contexts. - 2) gaining an introductory understanding of and experience with multiple expressive arts media - 3) developing an introductory repertoire of approaches for the application of expressive arts in counseling and therapeutic contexts - 4) determining which expressive media provide the best fit for you as practitioner and for the populations with whom you work
+- 1) gaining an introductory understanding of the developmental and psychological theory supporting a Gestalt based approach to art and play therapy and counseling. - 2) gaining an understanding of the cross-cultural and cross-generational effectiveness of this approach - 3) gaining an repertoire of methods to meaningfully engage clients through playful means utilizing multiple expressive arts media - 4) determining which expressive media provide the best fit for you as practitioner and for the populations with whom you work